adsharma/adsharma.github.io/_posts/2025-01-03-agentic-transpilers.md

 A second idea that has gotten some traction is the idea of cognitive load.
 Human brain has a limited capacity to process details.
 So use that capacity for important things and leave the rest to machines.

 What does it mean for specification languages?
-It means what we can't lower it directly into assembly or byte code and get it work.
+It means what we can't lower it directly into assembly or byte code and get it to work.
 What happens when things break?
 Who will debug and at what level of abstraction?
 Can a front end developer understand the rust borrow checker?

 One answer to these questions is to use many intermediate layers at different levels of abstraction which are appropriate for the problem being debugged.
 Are you looking to solve a O(n**2) loop?
 Use python.
 Are you debugging memory leaks?
 May be use a lower layer.
 Is your CPU getting into thermal throttling because you used too many vector instructions?
 Perhaps look into EBPF or a systems programming language.